 Finally, one thing you will have to endure upon joining this program is the up sells.
 Many programs utilize this “shady” approach to marketing by offering you a glamorous sale’s page, promising a lot for very little, and upon getting you to join, immediately bombard you with up-sells.

-In Coffee Shop Millionaire’s case, the up sells are:
+In Coffee Shop Millionaire’s case, the up sell is:

-Supposedly some people who claim to be current/former members complain about being called up by other companies and constantly being sold other up sells once they sign up to CSM.
+Supposedly some people who claim to be current/former members complain about being called up by other companies and constantly being sold other up sells once they sign up to Coffee Shop Millionaire.
 Whether this is true or not is something I cannot verify, but if you’re reading this now and you know about this, please share it below.

 - You can make some money with this program.